stellar-deprecated/docs/guides/exchange.md

 ## Submitting withdrawals
-When a user requests a lumen withdrawal from your exchange, you must generate a Stellar transaction to send them the lumens.
-Here is additional documentation about [Building Transactions](https://www.stellar.org/developers/js-stellar-base/learn/building-transactions.html).
+When a user requests a lumen withdrawal from your exchange, you must generate a Stellar transaction to send them XLM.
+See [building transactions](https://www.stellar.org/developers/js-stellar-base/learn/building-transactions.html) for more information.

 The function `handleRequestWithdrawal` will queue up a transaction in the exchange's `StellarTransactions` table whenever a withdrawal is requested.